oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 Audience restriction may seem easier to use since it does not require any crypto on the client side.
-Still, since every access token is bound to a specific resource server, the client also needs to obtain a single RS-specific access token when accessing several resource servers.
+Still, since every access token is bound to a specific resource server, the client also needs to obtain a single resource server-specific access token when accessing several resource servers.
 (Resource indicators, as specified in [@RFC8707], can help to achieve this.)
 [@I-D.ietf-oauth-token-binding] has the same property since different